berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

 >If another script tries to reference **Score.st** from within an `Awake()` there is no guarantee that **Score.st** will be assigned yet!!!
 (It will only work sometimes)

 {: .note}
->We use a short variable name (**st** short for singleton in this case) to make future uses in other scripts cleaner and easier to read [but you can name it whaterver you want].
+>We use a short variable name (**st** short for singleton in this case) to make future uses in other scripts cleaner and easier to read, but you can name it whaterver you want.

 Now when another script wants to modify the score they can simply say